-On coming into the region of Caesarea Philippi, Jesus asked his disciples this question - "Who do people say that the Son of Man is?"
-"Some say John the Baptist," they answered, "Others, however, say that he is Elijah, while others again say Jeremiah, or one of the prophets."

-"But you," he said, "who do you say that I am?"
-To this Simon Peter answered, "You are the Christ, the Son of the living God."
-"Blessed are you, Simon, Son of Jonah," Jesus replied.
-"For no human being has revealed this to you, but my Father who is in heaven.
-Yes, and I say to you, your name is 'Peter' - a Rock, and on this rock I will build my church, and the gates of Hades will not prevail over it.
+- On coming into the region of Caesarea Philippi, Jesus asked his disciples this question - 'Who do people say that the Son - 14 of Man is?'
+'Some say John the Baptist,' they answered, 'Others, however, say that he is Elijah, while others again say Jeremiah, or one of the prophets.' - 15 'But you,' he said, 'who do you say that I am?'
+To this Simon - 16 Peter answered, 'You are the Christ, the Son of the living God.' - 'Blessed are you, Simon, Son of Jonah,' Jesus replied.
+'For no human being has revealed this to you, but my Father who is in - 18 heaven.
+Yes, and I say to you, your name is "Peter" a Rock, and on this rock I will build my church, and the gates of Hades will - 19 not prevail over it.
 I will give you the keys of the kingdom of heaven.
-Whatever you forbid on earth will be held in heaven to be forbidden, and whatever you allow on earth will be held in heaven to be allowed."
-Then he charged his disciples not to tell anyone that he was the Christ.

-At that time Jesus Christ began to explain to his disciples that he must go to Jerusalem, and undergo much suffering at the hands of the elders, and chief priests, and teachers of the Law, and be put to death, and rise on the third day.
+Whatever you forbid on earth will be held in heaven to be forbidden, and whatever you allow on earth will be held in - 20 heaven to be allowed.'
+Then he charged his disciples not to tell anyone that he was the Christ. - At that time Jesus Christ began to explain to his disciples that he must go to Jerusalem, and undergo much suffering at the hands of the elders, and chief priests, and teachers of the Law, - 22 and be put to death, and rise on the third day.
 But Peter took Jesus aside, and began to rebuke him.
-"Master," he said, "please 23 God that will never be your fate!"
-Jesus, however, turning to Peter, said, "Out of my way, Satan!
-You are a hindrance to me; for you look at things, not as God does, but as person does."

-24 Then Jesus said to his disciples, "If anyone wishes to walk in my steps, they must renounce self, and take up their cross, and follow me.
-For whoever wishes to save his life will lose it, and follow me.
-For whoever wishes to save his life will lose it, and whoever, for my sake, loses his life will find it.
+'Master,' he said, 'please - 23 God that will never be your fate!'
+Jesus, however, turning to Peter, said, 'Out of my way, Satan!
+You are a hindrance to me; for - 24 you look at things, not as God does, but as person does.'
+Then Jesus said to his disciples, 'If anyone wishes to walk in my steps, they must renounce self, and take up their cross, and follow me. - 25 For whoever wishes to save his life will lose it, and whoever, for - my sake, loses his life will find it.
 What good will it do a person to gain the whole world, if he forfeits his life?
-Or what will a person give that is of equal value with his life?
-For the Son of Man is to come in his Father's glory, with his angels, and then he will give to everyone what his actions deserve.
-I tell you, some of those who are standing here will not know death until they have seen the Son of Man coming into his kingdom."
+Or what will a - 27 person give that is of equal value with his life?
+For the Son of Man is to come in his Father's glory, with his angels, and then he - 28 will give to everyone what his actions deserve.
+I tell you, some of those who are standing here will not know death until they have seen the Son of Man coming into his kingdom.'

-17 Six days later, Jesus took with him Peter, and the brothers 2 James and John, and led them up a high mountain alone.
-There his appearance was transformed before their eyes; his face shown like the sun, and his clothes became as white as the light.
-All at once Moses and Elijah appeared to them, talking one for Moses, and one for Elijah."
-While he was still speaking, a bright cloud enveloped them, and there was a voice from the cloud that said - "This is my dearly loved son, who brings me
+Six days later, Jesus took with him Peter, and the brothersJames and John, and led them up a high mountain alone.
+There his appearance was transformed before their eyes; his face shown like the sun, and his clothes became as white as the

+3 light.
+All at once Moses and Elijah appeared to them, talking